fibo/OLAP-cube/README.md

 ## API

 All code in this section is run and tested in [this single file][test_api].
+Note also that

+1. Everything is immutable
+2. Interface is chainable

 ### `new Table({ dimensions, fields, points, data })`